scipp/scippneutron/docs/developer/file-formats/sqw.md

 ### Byte Order

 SQW files do not have a dedicated mechanism for encoding or detecting byte order.
-Horace seems to ignore the issue and always read and write files in the host machine's native order.
+Horace seems to ignore the issue and seems to always read and write files in the host machine's native order.
 ScippNeutron supports saving files with native, little, or big endianness.
 It also attempts to detect the byte order of a file by inspecting the [header](#File-Header).